Sivolc2/BlenderLLM/README.md

 1. **Focus on Basic Modeling**: It primarily handles basic CAD tasks and does not support advanced design aspects such as material properties, surface treatments, or internal structural details.

-2. **Limited Output Scope**: The model generates CAD scripts from text instructions but does not support direct CAD model creation or multimodal inputs, such as integrating text with images.
+2. **Limited input Scope**: The model generates CAD scripts from text instructions but does not support direct CAD model creation or multimodal inputs, such as integrating text with images.

 3. **Lack of Multi-turn Dialogue**: It cannot handle iterative, multi-turn interactions, limiting its usefulness for collaborative and interactive design refinements.